chasmani/Pointless/README.md

 - Teams that win are replaced by a new team.
 - Teams that fail to win after 2 appearances are replaced by a new team.

-It is possible for the number of new teams to be between 1 and 4, and each state is reachable from every other state.
+It is possible for the number of new teams on a show to be between 1 and 4 inclusive, and each state is (eventually) reachable from every other state.

 This program models the process of teams appearing on the show by considering a random winner of each show.
 This gives a numerical result for the percentage chance of each possible number of teams.